chromium

 Chromium needs vary among different groups.
 As a registered dietitian, I see the importance of tailored nutrition.
 This is especially true for pregnant women, older adults, athletes, and those with diabetes.

-See also Osteoporosis Prevention
+See also Female Cardiology

 Pregnant women need more chromium for the baby’s health and to prevent diabetes during pregnancy.
 Older adults might need chromium supplements because their bodies absorb it less with age.
 Athletes, with their high energy needs, can benefit from more chromium to help their muscles and energy.